-Remove the coolant surge tank pressure cap when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.
+1. Remove the coolant surge tank pressure cap from the top chamber when the cooling system, including the coolant surge tank pressure cap and upper radiator hose, is no longer hot.

-Turn the pressure cap slowly counterclockwise about one-quarter of a turn.
+Turn the pressure cap slowly counterclockwise.
 If you hear a hiss, wait for that to stop.
 This will allow any pressure still left to be vented out the discharge hose.

-- 2. Keep turning the pressure cap slowly and remove it. - 3.
-Fill the coolant surge tank with the proper mixture to the indicated level mark. - With the coolant surge tank pressure cap off, start the engine and let it run until you can feel the upper radiator hose getting hot.
-Watch out for the engine cooling fan.
+2. Keep turning the pressure cap slowly and remove it.
+Open the surge tank service port cap to the lower chamber.
+The service port is behind the top chamber.

+- 3. Fill the surge tank top chamber with the proper DEX-COOL coolant mixture to the bottom of the fill neck.
+The top chamber needs to be completely full.
+Fill the surge tank bottom chamber through the service port to approximately half. - 4.
+With the coolant surge tank pressure cap off and the surge tank service port cap open, start the engine and let it run until you can feel the upper radiator hose getting hot.
+Watch out for the engine cooling fan(s).

-By this time, the coolant level inside the coolant surge tank may be lower.
-If the level is lower, add more of the proper mixture to the coolant surge tank until the level reaches the indicated level mark.
+By this time, the coolant level inside the coolant surge tank top chamber may be lower.
+If the level is lower, add more of the proper DEX-COOL coolant mixture to the surge tank top chamber until the level reaches the bottom of the fill neck.